Business development

 Business development entails tasks and processes to develop and implement growth opportunities within and between business organizations.
 It is a subset of the fields of business, commerce and organizational theory.
 Business development is the creation of long-term value for an organization from customers, markets, and relationships.
 Business development can be taken to mean any activity by either a small or large organization, non-profit or for-profit enterprise which serves the purpose of 'developing' the business in some way.
 In addition, business development activities can be done internally or externally by a business development consultant.
 External business development can be facilitated through planning systems, which are put in place by governments to help small businesses.
 In addition, reputation building has also proven to help facilitate business development.

 Overview

 In the limited scholarly work available on the subject, business development is conceptualized as or related to discrete projects, specific modes of growth, and organizational units, activities, and practices.
-Sorensen integrates these different perspectives with insights from chairmen and managing directors, senior business developers, and venture capitalists from successful high-tech firms worldwide, which is adopted in the Palgrave Encyclopedia of Strategic Management:
+Sørensen integrates these different perspectives with insights from chairmen and managing directors, senior business developers, and venture capitalists from successful high-tech firms worldwide, which is adopted in the Palgrave Encyclopedia of Strategic Management: